 Figure 4: Changes in performance and task-related mydriasis induced by different sensorimotor activities in protocol 1.
 (A) Changes in PI.
 (B) Changes in task-related mydriasis.
 In (A) and (B), dots, black squares, circles and white squares represent data relative to chewing hard pellet, chewing soft pellet, handgrip, and no activity, respectively.
 Each activity was performed for 2 min from time 5 min to time 7 min.

 Figure 5: Relation between PI and task-related mydriasis.
 (A) PI values obtained at different times during the different activities illustrated in Figure 4 are plotted as a function of the corresponding values of task-related mydriasis.
-(B) Changes in PI with respect to time zero (evaluated as a difference) have been plotted as a function of the corresponding changes in task-related mydriasis.
+(B) Changes in PI with respect to T0 (evaluated as a difference) have been plotted as a function of the corresponding changes in task-related mydriasis.
 In (A) and (B), dots, black squares, circles, and white squares represent data relative to chewing hard pellet, chewing soft pellet, handgrip, and no activity, respectively.
 Dashed lines are regression lines of all the data points.

 Figure 6: Simultaneous recording of performance and task-related mydriasis.
 Single frame view of a subject performing the attentive matrices test, taken from the camera mounted on the pupilometer frame.
 The inset on the right upper corner shows the simultaneous images of both pupils.
 The green circle represents the fixation point.
 The red spot and circles drown on the pupil are the pupil centre and contour, as evaluated by the tracking system operating on the eye’s videos.